 The bottle’s biggest asset is its biodegradability, Longcroft notes.

-It can be safely consumed by marine creatures, unlike plastic which causes great harm to marine life, and it neutralizes soil acidity when disposed of on land, according to the Indiegogo.
+It also can supposedly be safely consumed by marine creatures, unlike plastic which causes great harm to marine life, and the company claims that it neutralizes soil acidity when disposed of on land.

 The advantages of the bottle don’t end there.

 All of the profits from the bottle will be given to the charity Water for Africa, which seeks to provide access to clean water to people across the continent.

 The team’s crowdfunding effort, which has a month left, has so far raised $19,158 of its $34,000 goal.

 Read More: 7 Ways to Cut Junk Plastic From Your Life

 Finding solutions to single-use plastic has gained urgency in recent years as the scale of the problem has come into focus.

 Globally, around 380 million metric tons of plastic are being created annually and 75% of this goes unrecycled.
 An estimated 8 million metric tons of plastic enter the oceans each year, which is like emptying a garbage truck full of plastic into an ocean every minute.

 Choose Water’s bottle is, ultimately, a reimagining of humanity’s relationship with nature and suggests that consumerism does not have to harm the environment.

 Global Citizen campaigns to end the dominance of single-use plastics and you can take action on this issue here.